dsourisseau/website/content/authors/admin/_index.md

 I am developing a geochemical database of Mexican pyroclastic-fall explosive activity (SECIHTI CBF-2025-I-1574).
 This database will compile previously published information together with new microprobe and LA-ICP-MS analyses of major and trace element compositions of glass in pumice and scoria fragments from pyroclastic-fall deposits of Mexican volcanoes.

-The resulting database will support the correlation of tephras found in lake and marine sediment records with pyroclastic-fall deposits from Mexican volcanoes (e.g., Popocatépetl, Nevado de Toluca, La Malinche, Tacaná, El Chichón, Colima, Pico de Orizaba, among others).
+The resulting database will support the correlation of tephras found in lake and marine sediment records with pyroclastic-fall deposits from Mexican volcanoes (e.g., Popocatépetl, Nevado de Toluca, La Malinche, Tacaná, Chichón, Colima, Pico de Orizaba, among others).
 This, in turn, will contribute to improving the reconstruction of their eruptive histories.

 <br /> <br />